 - Open any folder in your system, type: %LOCALAPPDATA%\Microsoft\Outlook\ and Hit Enter.

-- Will take you directly to OST file folder, Select your specific email address [.ost file] and press the Delete button from your keyboard or right-click on it, and select Delete.
+- Will take you directly to the OST file folder, select your specific email address [.ost file] and press the Delete button from your keyboard, or right-click on it, and select Delete.

-- Once you deleted your [.ost] file, the next step would be recreation of [.ost] file.
+- Once you deleted your [.ost] file, the next step would be the recreation of [.ost] file.

 - Open Outlook >> Go to File >> Info >> Account setting